warningformatpeppol-bis-3

 Positive quantities expected on invoices.

-IN-QUANTITY-POSITIVE is a soft failure.
-The invoice may pass initial validation, but the non-compliant field can cause issues at the receiving end — tax authorities may flag it during audits, buyer ERP systems may fail to process it, or VAT reconciliation may produce mismatches.
-Fixing warnings before they accumulate prevents larger compliance gaps.
+IN-QUANTITY-POSITIVE is a soft failure that can cause issues at the receiving end — tax audits, ERP processing, or VAT reconciliation mismatches.

 Validator Behavior